Ngoguey42/io/README.md

    - PR or issue `owl why is Algodiff's softmax centered??`
    - PR or issue `owl need an unpack_flt'`
    - Ensure good propagation of exceptions throughout reactml/reactjs/webworker/lwt
    - Ensure no mem leaks with Reactml?
-Why warning in console from Reactjs about leak
+Why warning in console from Reactjs about a leak
    - Find out why cpu+ww is sometime slow on chrome
    - Use js's WeakMap instead of OCaml's one